HumanLearning2021/HumanLearningApp/summaries/sprint10.md

 This week I added the ability to download the database.
 This way the app can be used without an internet connection.
 I also resolved a bug where setting a picture as the representative picture for a category would remove it from storage, hence leading to an inconsistent state in the database.
 Overall it went ok, some parallelism difficulties where encountered unexpectedly, but I managed to solve them in the end.

 ## Lachat, Niels Marco
+This week I started by fixing the tests that prevented me from merging last week.
+This took up quite some time, but I think I made useful changes to make the tests more robust.
+After that, I started implementing the evaluation mode for the learning.
+This went quite well and was not too hard to integrate, but I think that the code could benefit from a little refactoring to abstract the model inside the presenter.
+Overall I am quite happy with the final result of my task this week.
+I spent around 10 hours on the project.

 ## Lenweiter, Martin
 This week I did one the 2 parts of the destabilization sprint (Niels did the other) which consists of an evaluation of a user following the comVoor method.
 I implemented the UI that displays the result of an evaluation.
 The main difficulty I had was to get familiar with `MPAndroidChart`, a graph library.
 I spent about 8 hours of work including reviews.